Students Who Are Parents

 University offices and departments linked to this site have specific and helpful information for you.
 If you are still not finding the information you need or would like to talk about a specific issue not listed here, please contact Josh Hengemuhle at email@example.com.

-A staff member in Off-Campus Student Services can provide a student with useful information about off-campus housing options around the area.
+A staff member in Off-Campus Student Life can provide a student with useful information about off-campus housing options around the area.
 Unfortunately there are no on-campus housing options for students who have dependent children living with them.
 Please call (651) 962-6138 for additional information.
 You can also visit our off-campus housing website.
-Off-Campus Student Services is located on the second floor of the Anderson Student Center, ASC 253.
+Off-Campus Student Life is located on the second floor of the Anderson Student Center, ASC 253.

 The Financial Aid Office can provide a student with useful information.
 A financial aid counselor can help students with financial aid information and resources to finance a St. Thomas education.
 Please call (651) 962-5000 to set up an appointment with a counselor.
 Financial Aid is located on the third floor of Aquinas Hall.

 The Business Office can provide a student with useful information concerning tuition payments.
 A counselor can help students plan methods of payment to finance a St. Thomas education.
 Please call (651) 962-6600 to set up an appointment with a counselor.
 The Business Office is located in on the second floor of Aquinas Hall.

 Child Care Resources

 The University of St. Thomas Child Development Center offers full and part time year-around programming to the children of UST students, faculty and broader community.
 It serves children from 6 weeks to 5 years of age.
 Please call (651) 962-5040 for additional information.
 You may also be eligible for Child Care Grants.
 The Child Development Center is located on campus at the northwest corner of Grand Ave and Finn St.